British occupation zone in Germany: Disarmament

 As well as disarmament there was much to find in the way of war booty and intelligence.
-With the completion of the T-Force and the Alsos missions which had gathered intelligence and booty in the fighting, which were all turned over to the US Field Information Agency, Technical (FIAT).
+With the completion of the T-Force and the Alsos missions which had gathered intelligence and booty in the fighting, all these were turned over to the US Field Information Agency, Technical (FIAT).
 FIAT was authorized to "coordinate, integrate, and direct the activities of the various missions and agencies" interested in scientific and technical intelligence but prohibited from collecting and exploiting such information on its own responsibility.
-As a result, the British set up a number of new post war operations within their zone - the Fedden Mission was set up to exploit German aeronautics and deny German technical skills to the Soviet Union.
+As a result, the British set up a number of new post-war operations within their zone: the Fedden Mission was set up to exploit German aeronautics and deny German technical skills to the Soviet Union.
 The mission was sent by the Ministry of Aircraft Production to gather technical intelligence about German aircraft and aero-engines.
-Operation Surgeon was also created: a list of 1,500 German scientists and technicians were drawn up, with the goal of forcibly removing them from Germany to lessen the risk of their falling into Soviet hands.
-The German scientists and technicians were, in general, very co-operative with the British interviewers with some wishing to emigrate to the U.S. or Canada.
+Operation Surgeon was also created: a list of 1,500 German scientists and technicians was drawn up, with the goal of forcibly removing them from Germany to lessen the risk of their falling into Soviet hands.
+The German scientists and technicians were, in general, very co-operative with the British interviewers, with some wishing to emigrate to the U.S. or Canada.
 Of the scientists relocated from 1946-1947, 100 chose to work for the UK.

 The British had enough material to conduct launches of V-2 rockets and set up Operation Backfire.
 The operation was carried out during October 1945 from a launch pad near Arensch in order to demonstrate the weapon.
-The handling and launch procedures were operated by German personnel (many who were 'lent' by the Americans), as they were the only ones who knew of the procedures.
-The British treatment of the German soldiers, which included enlisted men, technicians, and officers were generous.
+The handling and launch procedures were operated by German personnel (many of whom were "lent" by the Americans), as they were the only ones who knew the procedures.
+The British treatment of the German soldiers, who included enlisted men, technicians, and officers, was generous.
 Four rockets were launched including one on 17 October 1945 that reached an altitude of about 80 km.
 On 23 December 1946, a study group of the British Interplanetary Society submitted a redesign of the V-2 rocket to the British Ministry of Supply but the proposal was never adopted.

 There was also the Target Intelligence Committee (TICOM) which was a secret project to find and seize German intelligence assets, particularly in the field of cryptology and signals intelligence.
 This was an Anglo-American project with the aim to seek out and capture the cryptologic secrets of Germany.
 The concept was for six teams of cryptologic experts, mainly drawn from the code-breaking center at Bletchley Park.
 They went to Germany just after the war had ended to capture the documents, technology and personnel of the various German signal intelligence organizations before these precious secrets could be destroyed, looted, or captured by the Soviets.
-The biggest discovery was the "Russian FISH" a set of German wide-band receivers used to intercept Soviet high-level radio Teletype signals.
-These were sent back to England reconstructed and were tested in Steeple Claydon in Buckinghamshire where they soon encountered Russian radio traffic.
+The biggest discovery was the "Russian FISH", a set of German wide-band receivers used to intercept Soviet high-level radio Teletype signals.
+These were sent back to England, reconstructed, and tested at Steeple Claydon in Buckinghamshire; they soon encountered Russian radio traffic.